section-engineering-education/engineering-education/content/articles/skeleton-loading-in-nextjs-with-tailwindcss/index.md

 ![skeleton loading](/engineering-education/skeleton-loading-in-nextjs-with-tailwindcss/skeleton-loading.gif)

 #### Fetching article data and displaying it on the article page
 Each article on the home page will be linked to the article page.
-The article page will display the article title, body and a button to go back to the home page.
+The article page will display the article title, body, and a button to go back to the home page.

 Within the pages directory, create a new directory called `article`.
 Inside the article directory, create a new file called `[id].js`.